liquidctl/liquidctl/docs/razer-hanbo-guide.md

 Like the OEM software, it is not possible to directly issue a PWM duty cycle or speed to the fan or pump.
 The user can select between three preset profiles or upload a custom fan profile.
-All of these utilise the Yoda API in the same manner as the MSI MPG Coreliquid.
+All of these utilise the function named by the MSI MPG Coreliquid in the yoda script.

 `set_hardware_status()` - Upload reference temperature to AIO for fan curve use.

-`set_profiles()` - Upload a curve.
+`set_profiles()` - Uploads a custom curve.
 Note that the expected format remains as per every other device, but the temperature bytes will be ignored as these are fixed values on the Hanbo.
-The curve does not take effect until custom mode is the selected profile.
+The curve does not take effect until `custom` mode is set per below.

-`set_speed_profile()` - Select a profile
+`set_speed_profile()` - Sets a rotor to a particular profile.

 ## Interaction with Linux hwmon drivers
 [Linux hwmon]: #interaction-with-linux-hwmon-drivers